 - 1 teaspoon pure vanilla extract

-- Make the filling: After 30 minutes, use a rolling pin to roll the dough out in a 15×12 inch rectangle.
-Spread the softened butter on top.
-Mix together the cinnamon and sugar and sprinkle it all over the dough.
-Spray a 9-inch round pan with nonstick spray.
-Set aside.
+- Make the filling: After 30 minutes, use a rolling pin to roll the dough out into a 15×12 inch rectangle.
+Evenly spread the softened butter on top.
+Mix the sugar and cinnamon together and sprinkle it all over the buttered dough.

-- Please see above for a visual of this step.
-Using a very sharp knife or a pizza cutter (I used a pizza cutter), cut the dough into six 2-inch wide strips.
-Loosely roll up one strip and place it in the center of the pan.
-You’re rolling it up loosely so the dough has some give as it rises.
-Coil the remaining 5 strips around the center roll, starting each strip at the end of the previous one to make one large rolled cake.
-Some of the filling may spill out as you pick up the strips, but I just sprinkled that on top of the cake after I was finished spiraling.
+- Shape the cinnamon roll cake: See the video tutorial and my step-by-step photos above for a visual of this shaping step.
+Using a very sharp knife or a pizza cutter, cut the dough into six 2-inch wide strips.
+Roll up one strip and place it in the center of the pan.
+Coil the remaining 5 strips around the center roll, starting each strip at the end of the previous one to make one large cinnamon roll.
+Some of the filling may spill out as you pick up the strips, so just sprinkle it on top of the cake when you’re done shaping it.

-- After the cake’s dough has nearly doubled in size, preheat the oven to 350°F (177°C).
+- Bake: After the cake’s dough has doubled in size, preheat the oven to 350°F (177°C).
 Bake for 30-35 minutes or until golden brown.
-If you notice the top or edges browning too quickly, tent the cake with aluminum foil after 15 minutes to avoid heavy browning. *While the cake is baking, some spots may rise up more than other spots.
-That’s completely normal and expected!
-I simply removed the pan from the oven and pressed down on the sides with the back of a spatula, press down the spots that are rising taller than others to help keep them even.
+If you notice the top or edges browning too quickly, tent the cake with aluminum foil.
+While the giant cinnamon roll cake is baking, some spots may rise up more than other spots.
+That’s completely normal and expected from something this large.
+Simply remove the pan from the oven and, with the back of a spatula, press down the spots that are rising taller than others to help keep them even.
 Return to baking.

-- The cinnamon roll cake is best enjoyed the same day, but will remain fresh covered tightly for up to 4 days in the refrigerator.
+- The cinnamon roll cake is best enjoyed the same day it’s made, but will remain fresh covered tightly for up to 4 days in the refrigerator.

-- Overnight Instructions: To prepare the night before serving, prepare the roll cake through step 5.
+- Overnight Instructions: The night before serving, prepare the cinnamon roll cake through step 6.
 Cover tightly and refrigerate for 8-12 hours.
-The next morning, remove from the refrigerator and allow to rise on the counter for 1-2 hours before continuing with step 7.
+The next morning, remove from the refrigerator and allow to rise on the counter, covered, for 1-2 hours before continuing with step 8.

 - Freezing Instructions: Baked cinnamon roll cake can be frozen up to 3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
-You can also freeze the unbaked cinnamon roll cake and here’s how: bake the cake in step 7 for only about 10 minutes at 375°F (191°C).
+You can also freeze the unbaked cinnamon roll cake and here’s how: bake the cake in step 8 for only about 10 minutes.
 Cool completely, then cover tightly and freeze.
-To serve, take the cake out of the freezer and put into the refrigerator a few hours before you wish to serve it.
+To thaw and bake, take the cake out of the freezer and put into the refrigerator a few hours before you wish to serve it.
 Before serving, finish baking it.

 Keywords: cinnamon roll cake, giant cinnamon roll